www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/source-types.md

 The reason for this is the fact, that primary supported formats are better supported than secondary supported formats.

+Secondary formats in general often require a lot of additional code in order to handle their Syntax, which makes it hard to support these, convert these or port these.
 * [CommonMark](https://spec.commonmark.org/0.29) is used for flowing text.
   All artifacts of the flowing text should be integrated via links.
   Inline LaText that is compatible to MathJax is used for mathematics formulas